usdaud/algotradinglib.github.io/en/pedia/e/efficient_trading_strategies.md

 ### 5. **Machine Learning and AI-based Strategies**

-Artificial Intelligence and Machine Learning are revolutionizing [trading strategies](../t/trading_strategies.md) by processing vast amounts of data and identifying patterns that humans may overlook.
+[Artificial Intelligence](../a/artificial_intelligence_in_trading.md) and Machine Learning are revolutionizing [trading strategies](../t/trading_strategies.md) by processing vast amounts of data and identifying patterns that humans may overlook.
 These models continuously learn and adapt, improving their predictive accuracy over time.

-- **Neural Networks:** These are used to predict price movements by learning from historical data and identifying complex patterns.
+- **[Neural Networks](../n/neural_networks_in_trading.md):** These are used to predict price movements by learning from historical data and identifying complex patterns.
-- **Natural Language Processing (NLP):** NLP analyzes news articles, social media posts, and other text data to gauge market sentiment and predict price movements.
+- **[Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP):** NLP analyzes news articles, social media posts, and other text data to gauge market sentiment and predict price movements.

 ## Risk Management